emo-eth/deterministic-proxy-factory/README.md

 bytes memory initData = abi.encodeWithSignature("initialize(address)", msg.sender);
-// Deploy a proxy (with optional immutable args) bytes memory immutableArgs = ""; // If empty, deploys a normal proxy
+// Deploy a proxy (with optional immutable args) bytes memory immutableArgs = ""; // If empty, deploys a normal proxy address proxy = factory.deploy(implementation, salt, initData, immutableArgs);
-// To use immutable args, they will be appended to the proxy's bytecode
-// and can be read using assembly or libraries like Solady's LibClone
-// Example: bytes memory immutableArgs = abi.encode(uint256(123), address(0x123));
-address proxy = factory.deploy(implementation, salt, initData, immutableArgs);

 // Deploy a clone (ERC-1167 minimal proxy)